 In the case in point, our client had attempted on their own to apply for a TN visa as a Management Consultant at a port of entry on three separate occasions and was denied for different reasons during each attempt.
 Each attempt created a record with CBP making a possible approval through CBP unlikely.
 To overcome the deficiencies in the application materials, and several border denials, we opted to file by mail with USCIS to receive advanced approval through USCIS.

 Before attempting to apply for a TN Visa you should seek advice on your qualifications and the sufficiency of your paperwork.
 In cases with previous denials and complex situations, it is even more important to work with an experienced TN Visa Lawyer.

 We Can Help!

 The immigration lawyers at Richards and Jurusik Immigration Law have more than 20 years of experience helping people obtain green cards while on TN visa status inside the United States.
-Contact us today for a free assessment of your legal situation.
+Contact us today for an assessment of your legal situation.